-- Requires additional time to complete required course work after the conclusion of a course.
+- Requires more time to complete required course work after a course ends.
 It is not to be used for correction of unsatisfactory course performance. - Demonstrates ongoing and timely communication during the course with the course coordinator. - Obtains approval from the course coordinator for an incomplete grade (see steps below).
-Petitions for an incomplete course grade must be submitted to the course coordinator prior to grades being due for the semester. - Completes a new contract with the course coordinator if an extension of the original contract is necessary. - Understands that a pending incomplete grade in a prerequisite course for a course in the next semester may result in a change of progression.
+Petitions for an incomplete course grade must be submitted to the course coordinator before grades are due for the semester. - An extension of the incomplete contract may be approved in rare circumstances. - An incomplete grade in a prerequisite course may result in a change of progression.
 All course requirements must be submitted for grading no later than the end of the next enrolled semester or the grade will automatically be converted to an F. (If a Leave of Absence is taken in the following semester, the grade of "I" must be removed by the end of the next enrolled semester.)